-- 1. The student will not be allowed to continue course work in a patient contact area if the student or patient must be protected. - 2.
-The student shall continue a medical leave of absence until able to be reinstated.
+- 1. The student will not be allowed to continue course work in a classroom or patient contact area if the student or patient must be protected. - 2.
+The student shall continue a medical leave of absence until they are able to be reinstated.
 The Department Chair will recommend to the Dean the extent of credit for course work completed. - 3.
-If the student is currently assigned in a non-patient contact area and has been released by his/her physician for return to class, he/she shall be allowed to return to class. - 4.
 If it is determined that no reasonable accommodation is feasible for a student with an infectious disease, the student will continue a medical leave of absence for a period of time defined by his/her physician.
 Upon termination of the medical leave of absence, the student will be allowed to resume his/her course work in mode or manner recommended by the Department Chair and approved by the College of Health Professions Dean.